More than 200 workers at a vaccination centre in Malaysia test positive for COVID-19

 READ: Malaysia must be careful when using the term 'herd immunity' as COVID-19 may become endemic - Khairy

 Malaysia entered its third nationwide lockdown on Jun 1 after consecutive days of record daily new COVID-19 cases.
-On Monday, it reported more than 8,500 new infections and 102 deaths.
+On Tuesday, it reported a record 11,079 new cases.

 The country has administered nearly 11.8 million doses of COVID-19 vaccines.
 A total of 421,479 doses were administered on Monday, the highest number in a day.